DevarshiBohra/Electronic-birthday-greeting-card/README.md

 This will be followed by an outro animation, and a message will be displayed (at least once every 5 iterations).
 The message will be selected randomly from an array of messages.

 All the messages and birthday wishes can be modified in the code accordingly.

+## Parts required:
+1) Arduino Nano
+2) 0.96 inch 128*64 resolution OLED display
+3) 10K ohm resistor
+4) 250 ohm resistor
+5) Passive buzzer
+6) Yellow led
+7) Blank PCB
+8) Cake cutout
+9) Battery (Use and throw coin battery can be used like CR2032 two in series or lithium ion and lithium polymer battery with charging circuits can be used)

+Note: While using lithium batteries proper charging mechanisms should be used.
+Also voltage booster circuit is needed to increase the max 4.2V of lithium battery to 5V as input for arduino.
+Small powerbank modules can be used as they can charge the battery safely and also boosting the voltage to 5V.